How Often To Water Orchids – The Definitive Guide

 Confused about how often to water orchids?
 You're not alone – it is a common concern for owners of these stunning houseplants.

-Learning how to water orchids is a big part of the learning curve.
-However, infrequent or excessive watering is the biggest cause of plant death.
+Understanding how to water orchids correctly is a huge part of the orchid care learning curve.
+Unfortunately, many growers find it challenging, and infrequent or excessive watering is the biggest cause of plant death.

 Don't forget that orchid fertilizing is an important part of plant care and should be done at the time of watering.